pantheon-systems/documentation/source/content/guides/new-relic/06-troubleshoot-new-relic.md

 ## APM Availability Monitoring

 Availability monitoring from APM is heavily outdated, and will not work with the Pantheon platform.
-As an alternative, you can use the free New Relic&reg; Synthetic Lite service using the [steps provided above](#configure-ping-monitors-for-availability).
+You can use the free New Relic&reg; Synthetic Lite service as an alternative.
+Refer to [Configure Ping Monitors for Availability](/guides/new-relic/monitor-new-relic#configure-ping-monitors-for-availability) for more information.

 ## More Resources

 - [MySQL Troubleshooting with New Relic&reg; Performance Monitoring](/guides/new-relic/debug-mysql-new-relic)
 - [Troubleshooting WordPress Performance with New Relic&reg;](https://pantheon.io/blog/troubleshooting-wordpress-performance-new-relic)
 - [New Relic&reg; Performance Monitoring and Drupal: Find Your Site's Slow Spots](https://pantheon.io/blog/new-relic-drupal-find-site-slow-spots)
 - [New Relic&reg; FAQ](/guides/new-relic/new-relic-faq)